BarCode-Generator/BarCode-Generator/README.md

 5. **Download**: Save your barcode in your preferred format (PNG, SVG, PDF) for immediate use.
 6. **Implement**: Use your barcode in product labels, inventory systems, or marketing materials.

-## Pricing

-Choose the plan that fits your needs.
-All plans include access to our core barcode generation features.

-### Free

-- Perfect for individuals and small projects
-- **$0/month**
-- Generate up to 50 barcodes/month
-- Basic barcode types (Code 128, QR)
-- PNG downloads
-- Basic customization options

-## Frequently Asked Questions

-### What barcode types do you support?

-We support a wide range of barcode types including Code 128, Code 39, UPC-A, UPC-E, EAN-8, EAN-13, ITF-14, QR Code, Data Matrix, PDF417, and Aztec codes.
-Our Professional and Enterprise plans include access to all barcode types.

-### Can I customize the appearance of my barcodes?

-Yes, you can customize the size, colors, and add text labels to your barcodes.
-Professional and Enterprise plans offer more advanced customization options including logo embedding for QR codes.

-### What file formats can I download my barcodes in?

-Free users can download barcodes in PNG format.
-Professional and Enterprise users can download in PNG, SVG, PDF, and EPS formats for maximum flexibility.

-### Is there a limit to how many barcodes I can generate?

-Free users can generate up to 50 barcodes per month.
-Professional and Enterprise plans offer unlimited barcode generation, with Enterprise providing unlimited batch processing capabilities.

-### Can I generate barcodes in bulk?

-Yes, Professional users can generate up to 1,000 barcodes in a single batch by uploading a CSV file.
-Enterprise users have no limits on batch generation.

 ### Do you offer an API for integration with my systems?